 Test environment

-I also tried to sleep in my sleeping bag when I went to bed, in order to verify the comfort of my sleeping bag at home.
-In total, you'll be sleeping in your sleeping bag for about two months!
+I also tried to sleep in a sleeping bag at home to test its comfort.
+In total, I ended up sleeping in a sleeping bag for about two months!

-- Thermal insulation...needless to say, this is the most important item in a winter sleeping bag.
-Of course, it doesn't mean that just warm is fine no matter how heavy it is.
-Furthermore, this is merely a comparison between the models this time, so it cannot be said for all models in the brand.
+- Heat retention...Needless to say, the most important factor in a winter sleeping bag.
+Of course, just because it's warm doesn't mean it doesn't matter how heavy it is.
+Also, this is only a comparison between the models we've looked at here, so it doesn't apply to all models from the same brand

 Impressions of each model